vanraak/dsf/README.md

 **Package ‘dsf’**

-September 2, 2025
+September 8, 2025

 **Title** \`\`Data Science Foudations’’

-**Version** 0.0.11
+**Version** 0.0.12

 **Description**

 The **dsf** package provides a collection of datasets used in the book `Data Science Foundations and Machine Learning with Python`.
-It is designed to make data science techniques accessible to individuals with minimal coding experience.

 **URL** <https://github.com/vanraak/dsf>